Dr Matthew Rogers

-Our work focuses on understanding the vector-parasite –host interactions during the Leishmania life cycle.
-Specifically we research the cellular and molecular mechanisms of Leishmania infection of their sand fly vectors, the behavioural manipulation of sand flies, the immunological consequences of Leishmania transmission by sand fly bite and the role of promastigote secretory gel (PSG) – a novel component of the Leishmania infectious inoculum and parasite virulence factor, regurgitated during transmission.
-We maintain experimental sand fly colonies of Lutzomyia longipalpis and Phlebotomus argentipes in order to work on sand fly biology and natural models of visceral leishmaniasis (VL, Leishmania infantum and Leishmania donovani infection) and Leishmania mexicana infection as an experimental model of cutaneous leishmaniasis.
+The work in my lab focuses on understanding the vector-parasite –host interactions during the Leishmania life cycle.
+Specifically, we research the cellular and molecular mechanisms of Leishmania infection of their sand fly vectors, the behavioural manipulation of sand flies, the immunological consequences of Leishmania transmission by sand fly bite and the role of PSG.
+We maintain experimental sand fly colonies of Lutzomyia longipalpis in order to work on sand fly biology and natural models of visceral leishmaniasis (VL, Leishmania infantum) and Leishmania mexicana infection as an experimental model of cutaneous leishmaniasis.

 I lead a multidisciplinary research programme encompassing parasitology, entomology, immunology, and epidemiology and collaborate with field researchers in:

 • India and Nepal (in collaboration with the Binaras Hindu University, Varanasi, India; the Rajendra Memorial Research Institute of Medical Sciences, Patna, India; B.P.
 Koirala Institute of Health Sciences, Dharan, Nepal and the Prince Leopold Institute of Tropical Medicine, Antwerp, Belgium) studying the relationship between the immune response to sand fly salivary proteins, sand fly exposure and risk of VL.

 • Tajikistan (in collaboration the Tajik Republican Tropical Diseases Centre and Natural History Museum, London) studying vector ecology and transmission biology of VL.